Estimated reading time: 8 minutes

 To do this, the business must register for PAYE.
 See our blog How to register as an employer for a step by step guide.

-The majority of owner managed businesses should pay themselves a salary of £8,788.
+The majority of owner managed businesses should pay themselves a salary of £11,908.
+However, we do expect many sole director businesses to pay the lower amount of £9,100.
 We then recommend additional income is paid as dividends.

 DISCLAIMER – Please note that the content contained in this article is for general information only and is not a substitute for professional advice – read our full disclaimer